-- EBITDA equals the sum of income (loss) before income taxes, interest (1)expense (net of capitalized interest) and depreciation and amortization expense.
+- EBITDA equals the sum of income (loss) before income taxes, interest (1) expense (net of capitalized interest) and depreciation and amortization expense.
 EBITDA is a measure of financial performance not defined under generally accepted accounting principles and should not be considered in isolation or as a substitute for net income, cash flows from operations or other income or cash flow data prepared in accordance with generally accepted accounting principles or as a measure of a company's profitability or liquidity.
 In addition, EBITDA may not be comparable to similarly titled measures presented by other companies and could be misleading unless all companies and analysts calculate them in the same fashion.
 Management believes that some investors consider EBITDA an indicator of a company's ability to service debt.
 An increase in EBITDA level implies an improved ability to service debt, but does not reflect the level of debt service charges to be covered, which will change with debt levels outstanding and interest rate charges.
 See Statements of Cash Flows in the Consolidated Financial Statements included elsewhere in this Prospectus. - (2) The interest expense coverage ratio equals EBITDA divided by interest expense. - (3) Debt service consists of the previous twelve months of interest expense and principal payments on long-term debt. - (4) The debt service coverage ratio equals EBITDA divided by debt service.

 - (5) The ratio of earnings to fixed charges is calculated by dividing earnings by fixed charges.
 For this purpose "earnings" means income (loss) before income taxes less undistributed equity in operating earnings of unconsolidated affiliates less equity in gain from project termination settlements plus cash distributions from project termination settlements plus fixed charges.
 "Fixed charges" means interest expense plus interest capitalized plus amortization of debt issuance costs plus a reasonable approximation of the interest factor of rental expense. - (6) Due primarily to the loss incurred in 1992, NRG was unable to fully cover fixed charges.
-Earnings did not cover fixed charges by \$5,940.
+Earnings did not cover fixed charges by \$5,940. - (7) The 1995 ratio of earnings to fixed charges calculation includes the effect of an equity gain and cash distribution from a project termination settlement.
+If the project termination had not occurred, NRG would have been unable to fully cover fixed charges and earnings would not have covered fixed charges by \$9,913.

-- (7) Due primarily to undistributed equity earnings exceeding income before income taxes, NRG was unable to fully cover fixed charges.
-Earnings did not cover fixed charges by \$6,620. - (8) The 1995 ratio of earnings to fixed charges calculation includes the effect of an equity gain and cash distribution from a project termination settlement.
-If the project termination had not occurred, NRG would have been unable to fully cover fixed charges and earnings would not have covered fixed charges by \$9,913. - (9) The 1996 ratio of earnings to fixed charges calculation includes the effect of a cash distribution from a 1995 project termination settlement.
-If the project termination had not occurred, NRG would have been unable to fully cover fixed charges and earnings would not have covered fixed charges by \$3,504 for the year ended December 31, 1996.
+(8) The 1996 ratio of earnings to fixed charges calculations include the effect of a cash distribution from a 1995 project termination settlement.
+If the project termination had not occurred, NRG would have been unable to fully cover fixed charges and earnings would not have covered fixed charges by \$1,497 for the nine months ended September 30, 1996, and by \$3,504 for the year ended December 31, 1996.